peterpeterparker/stylo/README.md

 English, German, Spanish and Dutch are currently supported.
 More translations are also welcomed!

+### Contributions

 - add a new translation file in [src/assets/i18n](src/assets/i18n)
 - extends the list of supported `Languages` in [src/types/i18.d.ts](src/types/i18.d.ts)
 - update README with the new language

+### Customization

+The `text` options of plugins and menus can either be static `string` or a translation keys.

+To provide a list of custom translations that matches these keys, Stylo accepts a `custom` record of string ([src/types/config.ts](src/types/config.ts)).

+Through the same configuration it is also possible to switch languages on the fly.

 ## License